RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ---

-In this step, we will learn how to configure dynamic request routing based on weights and HTTP headers.
+This task shows you how to configure dynamic request routing based on weights and HTTP headers.

 _Route rules_ control how requests are routed within an Istio service mesh.
 Route rules provide: